 These DMS systems can also allow for external sharing, versioning, off-site mirroring (back-ups), in-depth integration with other software, and extended permissions capabilities (allowing and preventing access to certain users).

 At ESA, we use NetDocuments.
-Other systems exist and really DMS is not all that exciting.
 It is a place for all users at the firm to store and organize documents.
 Other platforms include WorlDox, iManage, and Sharepoint.

 Email Communication Platforms